DeepRegNet/DeepReg/docs/source/docs/configuration.md

 ###### Sample_label - Required

-In the case that we have more than one label per image, we need to indicate to the loader which one to use.
+In the case that we have more than one label per image, we need to inform the loader which one to use.
 We can use the `sample_label` argument to indicate which method to use.
 Pass one of "sample", for random sampling, or "all" to use all the available
 labels:

 ```yaml